Smoothness and long time existence for solutions of the Cahn-Hilliard equation on manifolds with conical singularities: Manifolds with conical singularities

 Here each $\mathcal{E}_{\Delta^{2},\gamma,\rho}$ is a finite dimensional $s$-independent space consisting of linear combinations of $C^{\infty}(\mathbb{B}^{\circ})$-functions that are equal to zero on $\mathcal{B}\backslash([0,1)\times\partial\mathcal{B})$ and in local coordinates $(x,y)\in (0,1)\times\partial\mathcal{B}$ on the collar part they are of the form $\omega(x)c(y)x^{-\rho}\log^{k}(x)$, where $c\in C^{\infty}(\partial\mathbb{B})$ and $k\in\{0,1,2,3\}$. \end{domain*}

-We can restrict more the weight $\gamma$ from \eqref{gammafirst} in terms of the spectrum of the cross-section Laplacian $\Delta_{h(0)}$ in such a way that $X_{1}^{0}$ in the case of $p=2$ is contained in a domain of a self-adjoint extension of $\Delta$ in $\mathcal{H}_{2}^{0,0}(\mathbb{B})$, see the proof of \cite[Theorem 5.7]{SS}.
+By the restriction of the weight $\gamma$ in terms of the spectrum of the cross-section Laplacian $\Delta_{h(0)}$ as in \eqref{gamma}, we have that $X_{1}^{0}$ in the case of $p=2$ is contained in a domain of a self-adjoint extension of $\Delta$ in $\mathcal{H}_{2}^{0,0}(\mathbb{B})$, see the proof of \cite[Theorem 5.7]{SS}.
 Then, $\underline{\Delta}_{s}$ fulfills certain ellipticity conditions with respect to an arbitrary sector in the complex plane, see (E1)-(E3) in \cite[Section 3.2]{SS} or (E1)-(E3) in \cite[Section 4]{SS1}.
 In this situation the above described Laplacian and bi-Laplacian satisfy the properties of sectoriality and boundedness of the imaginary powers as we can see from the following.